Definition: Defining the Meaning of Varicose Veins

 If you have varicose veins, it is necessary to seek medical advice.
 Your health practitioner will advise you of treatment options and will assist you in the care of your condition.

-Facts: Varicose Veins Signs, Symptoms &
+Quick Facts: Varicose Veins Signs, Symptoms &

 - Ankle swelling, especially in evening.

 - Aching, heavy legs (often worse at night and after exercise).

 - Appearance of spider veins (telangiectasia) in the affected leg.

 - A brownish-yellow shiny skin discoloration near the affected veins.

 - Cramps may develop especially when making a sudden move as standing up.

 - Minor injuries to the area may bleed more than normal or take a long time to heal.